Juhyung8371/2D-Sandbox-Game/README.md

 GUI is one of the easiest ways for users to interact with computers.
 I implemented various GUI components such as buttons, text edit box, scrollbar, label, etc.

 OOP techniques like inheritance made the implementation easier.
-For example, let's say I made a button.
-Then, a text edit box is a button with mutable text, and a label is a button with a text or image that can't be pressed.
+For example, let’s say I made a button.
+Then, a text edit box is a button with mutable text, and a label is a button with a text or image that can’t be pressed.

 ## Discussion